raspberrypilearning/tweeting-babbage/worksheet.md

 Now let's fix the hard-coded filename of `image.jpg` and use something more dynamic.
 It would be better to timestamp the filename so it will never get overwritten.
 It should also be stored in a folder inside our project.

-1. In the terminal window, create a new folder inside `twitter-babbage` called `photos` with `mkdir photos`.
+1. In the terminal window, create a new folder inside `tweeting-babbage` called `photos` with `mkdir photos`.

 1. Import the `datetime` function with `from datetime import datetime`.